approov/approov-service-retrofit/USAGE.md

 ## Approov Token Fallback Status

-If the SDK cannot obtain a valid Approov token (e.g., due to a `NO_NETWORK` or `MITM_DETECTED` state), the request traditionally proceeds without the `Approov-Token` header or fails entirely depending on the current policy.
-To give your backend visibility into *why* there is no token, you can use `ApproovService.setUseApproovStatusIfNoToken(true)`.
+If the SDK cannot obtain a valid Approov token (e.g., due to a `NO_NETWORK`, `MITM_DETECTED`, or `NO_APPROOV_SERVICE` state), the request may either fail or continue depending on the active mutator policy.
+To give your backend visibility into *why* a real token could not be added, you can use `ApproovService.setUseApproovStatusIfNoToken(true)`.

-When enabled, the service will inject the Approov fetch status directly into the `Approov-Token` header if the actual token fetch fails or is empty.
-Your backend can then distinguish between a request that was sent without a token due to an attacker stripping it, versus a legitimate request that encountered a specific failure like `POOR_NETWORK`.
+When enabled, the service injects the Approov fetch status directly into the `Approov-Token` header whenever the request is still allowed to proceed but no real token is available.
+Your backend can then distinguish between a request that was sent without a token due to an attacker stripping it, versus a legitimate request that encountered a specific failure like `POOR_NETWORK` or `MITM_DETECTED`.

 Please note that this behavior is conditional upon the configuration of your `ApproovServiceMutator`.
 If your mutator explicitly throws an error or aborts the request entirely for a particular status (for example, throwing an exception on `NO_NETWORK`), the request will never proceed to the server, and this status fallback feature will effectively not be used for that specific case.